higginsAmy/CS341project/README.md

 1. GET FORM TO ADD EVENTS TO DATABASE
 	//Adam has created code but it doesn't exactly work yet.
 No idea why.
 Debugging is hard.
 2. ALLOW VOLUNTEERS TO ADD EVENTS
+	//Done.
 3. ALLOW STUDENTS TO SIGN UP FOR EVENTS
-	a. make event clickable
-	b. after clicked, allow option to sign up for event
+	a. list events student is not signed up for
+	b. selecting event puts it on student calendar, prevents future selection
 4. MAKE EVENTS USER HAS SIGNED UP FOR DISTINGUISHIBLE FROM THOSE THEY HAVE NOT
 5. ALLOW ADMIN/VOLUNTEER TO REMOVE EVENTS
 	a. make event clickable